-Collecting what the “Brooklyn guy” would gravitate towards, once he acquired disposable income and a more refined appreciation of craftsmanship, details and materials.
+Modern Anthology collects what the “Brooklyn guy” would gravitate towards, once he acquired disposable income and a more refined appreciation of craftsmanship, details, and materials.

 Lifestyle-wise, they had a predilection for locally-sourced ingredients, the notion of “artisanal” and “craft” beverages and fixed-gear bikes.
 For decor, you could see them gravitate towards mid-century-inspired furniture, animal motifs and low-watt bulbs.
 It was not an outwardly pretentious lifestyle: most of the accoutrements could easily be found in flea markets and thrift stores, but it carried a definite cultural cachet.